NeelimaChinta/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-The popular game of rock paper scissors
+A game of rock, paper and scissors between you and the computer which also keeps the score and decides the winner.